nathanielvarona/pritunl-client-github-action/README.md

 _Note: `pritunl-connection` refers to the `Setup Step ID`._

 > [!TIP]
-> Kindly check the subsection [Manually Controlling the Connection](#and-even-manually-controlling-the-connection) for example.
+> Please see the subsection [Manually Controlling the Connection](#and-even-manually-controlling-the-connection) for an example of using `client-id`.

+> [!IMPORTANT]
+> See also the workflow file [connection-tests-complete.yml](./.github/workflows/connection-tests-complete.yml) for a complete tests matrix example, including the usage of `client-ids` output.

 ## Examples